antaldaniel/reprex/content/event/2025-03-07_dreams/index.md

 `Q3` **Which songs refer to dreams in their title or lyrics, regardless of language?**

 Starting with a playlist dataset of songs on Spotify, we enrich it with metadata in a way that we can serve first language-independent, then language-specific inferences and queries.
 In our conference presentation we will explain this by helping a curator who in our 14 language playlist wants to find songs about „imagining events while sleeping” or about a „dream”.
+Starting with a playlist dataset of songs on Spotify, we enrich it with metadata in a way that we can serve first language-independent, then language-specific inferences and queries.
+In our conference presentation we will explain this by helping a curator who in our 14 language playlist wants to find songs about „imagining events while sleeping” or about a „dream”.
+(Check out our [dreams playlist](https://open.spotify.com/playlist/6KxCdrO9iqSTQnr8KHHmtr) on Spotify.)

 `Q4` **What should be the linguistically correct description of a curated list of Samoyedic musical pieces in the Liv language?**